 Vegan Sweet Potato Black Bean Burgers – Better Than Homemade

-- 1 Tablespoon avocado oil or other light tasting oil
+- 1 Tablespoon avocado oil (or broth – see notes)

 - 1 medium shallot diced (can sub red onion)